Achievable logoAchievable logo

 • Closing short options

-The exact opposite occurs with option writers.
-Assume you initially establish a short position that results in an obligation to buy the stock at $50 (short 50 put).
-You can get out of the contract by finding another investor to take over your obligation.
-This can be accomplished by returning to the market and buying the same option contract from another investor.
+The opposite happens with option writers.
+Assume you initially establish a short position that creates an obligation to buy the stock at $50 (short 50 put).
+To get out of that obligation, you can return to the market and buy the same option contract.

 An investor opens an options account at their broker-dealer and immediately establishes 1 short Dec 25 call.
 One week before expiration, the investor requests to exit the position.
 What options order must be submitted to execute the transaction?